The contract, which is carried out by NCC and OHL in the consortium “Lund–Arlöv, four tracks”, comprises:

 - refitting the stations in Hjärup, Åkarp and Burlöv.

-- an option to build the Lund–Flackarp section.
+- four new tracks on the Lund–Flackarp section.

 This is one of the busiest rail lines in the whole of Sweden, so minimizing disruption is essential, not only for rail passengers, but also for the road users and pedestrians who are affected locally.

-The project will be carried out in partnership with the Swedish Transport Administration.
-Work was scheduled to start in autumn 2017 and the project is expected to be completed by December 2023.
-If the option becomes a reality, the completion date will be changed to the end of 2024.
+The project is carried out in partnership with the Swedish Transport Administration.
+Work started in 2017 and the project is expected to be completed by 2023.

 About Lund–Arlöv, four tracks: